brianbronzini/rock-paper-scissors/README.md

 # CS50 Final Project - Rock, Paper, Scissors!

-:star: If you like this project, give me a star on GitHub to show some support! :D
+:star: If you like this project, give me a star on GitHub to show some support :D

-## Objective: Beat the computer!
+## Objective: Beat the computer

 A simple webpage that allows you to play [Rock Paper Scissors](https://rock-paper-scissors.brianveebee.repl.co/) against the computer in your browser.